Page-bottom layout change on the way. Details here.

 - In New Super Mario Bros.
 Wii, two Toads are color coded yellow and blue, but players can select between them or Luigi (Player 1 is always stuck with Mario, however).

 - The "Classic" Mario Bros. minigame included in the GBA version of Super Mario Bros.
 2 plays this straight by making all the other player characters (including Luigi) into palette swaps of Mario.
-Strangely, the Player 3 and Player 4 characters wore Wario's and Waluigi's color scheme respectively (yellow and purple).
+Strangely, the Player 3 and Player 4 characters wore Wario's and Waluigi's color scheme respectively (yellow and purple, if with different overall colors).

 - Jazz Jackrabbit 2 had eight customizable colors for six body parts, allowing an almost infinite variety of color-schemes.